 Another thing I used to avoid in my scripts was having a character touch things.
-Sure, the reach target option was a fine way to have your character interact with other characters or objects, but using it almost always negatively affected your animation.
+Sure, the reach target option was a fine way to have your character interact with other characters or objects, but using it almost always negatively affected your character animation.
 Joints would move strangely or your character would contort in an unnatural way.

 The improved reach target controls in iClone 8 are a game changer.
 Now you have much greater targeting control.
-The best improvement here is that you can target without affecting the rest of your animation.
+The best improvement here is that you can target without affecting the rest of your 3D animation.
 It works in a much more fluid and pleasing way.
 I’ve actually gone back through my script and added more interaction because of this feature.

 There are several moments in my script where characters look at reflections of themselves or at other characters.
 I had completely given up on trying to get reflective surfaces to work inside iClone 7.
 For whatever reason, the reflections were always distorted and I couldn’t manipulate them to reflect what the script called for.
 I’d basically resigned myself to making every shot involving a reflection a VFX shot that I’d have to figure out in a 2D compositing app like After Effects.